chef/chef-web-docs/chef_master/source/chef_system_requirements.rst

 .. tag system_requirements_server_hardware

 All machines in a Chef server deployment have the following hardware requirements.
 Disk space for standalone and backend servers should scale up with the number of nodes that the servers are managing.
 A good rule to follow is to allocate 2 MB per node.
 The disk values listed below should be a good default value that you will want to modify later if/when your node count grows.
+Fast, redundant storage (SSD/RAID-based solution either on-prem or in a cloud environment) is preferred.

 For all deployments: